Sharkpb8/Omega_AI/README.md

 - garage,new, furnished, cellar, parkingLots, reconstructed must be 1 (true) or 0 (false)
 - region, district, room_count, condition is based on these ids [Sreality codes](https://github.com/tomFlidr/sreality-configurable-rss/blob/master/config.php)

-It is not recomended to try predicting houses with price larger than 20 milions as the prediction will be very inaccurate
+It is not recomended to try predicting houses with parametrs outside of the trained range or trying to predict price larger than 30 milions as the prediction will be inaccurate.

-The models accuracy, even though sometimes very precise (in the hundreds of thousands), can occasionally display numbers higher than those aimed for (less than 3 million), as the model is not always perfectly precise.
+The models accuracy, even though sometimes very precise (in the hundreds of thousands), can occasionally display numbers higher than those aimed for (less than 3 million from the price), as the model is not always perfectly precise.